Honorable Four Price, Chair, House Committee on Public Health

 Ursula Parks, Director, Legislative Budget Board

-According to the Health and Human Services Commission and the Texas Medical Board, duties and responsibilities associated with implementing the provisions of the bill could be accomplished by utilizing existing resources.
+The Sunset Advisory Commission indicates that the duties and responsibilities associated with implementing the provisions of the bill could be accomplished within each agency's existing resources.

 Local Government Impact